SpaceVim/SpaceVim/docs/api.md

 #### Introduction

-SpaceVim provides many public apis, you can use this apis in your plugins.
+SpaceVim provides many public APIs, you can use these APIs in your plugins.
-This is an example for how to load API, and how to use the public functions within the APIs.
+The following example shows how to load APIs, and how to use the public functions within the APIs.

 ```vim
 " use SpaceVim#api#import() to load the API